- Categories:

 The example below shows how to use REGEXP with a simple wildcard expression:

-Create the table and load data:
+Create a table and load data:

 CREATE OR REPLACE TABLE strings (v VARCHAR(50));